Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 What is the role of modeling in Scrum Teams?

 - [x] Models are not used by agile teams.
-- [ ] Models are maintained along with the software as it emerges.
+- [ ] Models are maintained along with the Software as it emerges.
 - [ ] Models are assembly instructions for the Developers.
 - [ ] Modeling may be useful to increase shared understanding.